slainless/skywatch/docs/PERSISTENCE_FLOW.md

 ## Overview

 The system adopts *lazy-loaded* caching strategy and "*stale-while-revalidate*" (SWR) strategy.
 Whenever a request came in and data is available in database (or cache), the data should be returned to the client immediately.
-If the data is deemed stale or outdated, system should make use of SWR mechanism to incrementally deliver data: delivering the stale/outdated data as soon as possible, fetching new data from remote resource, then return the fresh data while also updating the cache and database.
+If the data is deemed stale or outdated, system should make use of SWR mechanism to incrementally deliver data:

+  - Attaching short interval SWR cache control to stale data.
+  - Delivering the stale data and then fetching new data from remote resource in background.
+  - Client that receive the stale response should render the response while attempting revalidation as early as possible to refresh their data.

 Data renewal should be handled by main service while cache renewal should be handled by persistence layer.
 Main service requires no knowledge of the underlying persistence system outside of the provided interface.